Core Track Guardrails-first chapter in core learning path.

 2. Produce plan/diff first (Terraform or GitOps diff).

-3. Review for correlated changes.
+3. Review for correlated changes before merge or apply.

 4. Apply one change type at a time.